preactjs/preact-www/content/en/guide/v10/getting-started.md

 [🔨 Edit on Glitch](https://glitch.com/~preact-no-build-tools)

-The primary drawback of developing this way is the lack of JSX, which requires a build step.
-An ergonomic and performant alternative to JSX is documented in the next section.

-### Alternatives to JSX

-Writing raw `h` or `createElement` calls can be tedious.
-JSX has the advantage of looking similar to HTML, which makes it easier to understand for many developers in our experience.
+The primary advantage of this way is that does not require a build step, since it does not use JSX.
+But, writing raw `h` or `createElement` calls can be hard.
+JSX has the advantage of looking similar to HTML, which makes it easier to understand for many developers.
 JSX requires a build step though, so we highly recommend an alternative called [HTM][htm].

+### HTM

 [HTM][htm] is a JSX-like syntax that works in standard JavaScript.
 Instead of requiring a build step, it uses JavaScript's own [Tagged Templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) syntax, which was added in 2015 and is supported in [all modern browsers](https://caniuse.com/#feat=template-literals).
 This is an increasingly popular way to write Preact apps, since there are fewer moving parts to understand than a traditional front-end build tooling setup.